sjcobb2022/sjcobb2022.github.io/.github/README.md

 The build python script should take care of any new markdown files.
 Files can be uploaded to any directory (other than ```.github```), and the file will be formatted and placed in the correct folder.

-If the file already exists, it will be placed in the markdown repeat file so can be renamed.
+If the file already exists, an error is thrown